About the Centre Block project

 The Centre Block: A Canadian icon

-A complex undertaking
+A complex project

-The Centre Block project will include:
+The Centre Block project includes:

 Latest progress on the Centre Block project